Basic Questions React Hooks Interview Questions

 }, []); // Runs once on mount and cleans up on unmount

-In summery, useEffect is a powerful hook for managing side effects in functional components.
+is a powerful hook for managing side effects in functional components.
 It allows you to handle operations like data fetching, event handling, and timers in a simple and unified way.
-The dependency array plays a crucial role in controlling the behavior of useEffect, ensuring that side effects run at the right times.
-Proper use of cleanup functions is essential for avoiding memory leaks and ensuring smooth component lifecycle management.
-Understanding these concepts is key to using useEffect effectively in React applications.
+The dependency array plays a crucial role in controlling the behavior of useEffect

-5. What is a Dependency Array, and Why is It Important in useEffect?
+5. What is a Dependency Array, and Why is It Important in useEffect

-A dependency array is the second argument passed to the useEffect hook in React.
+hook in React.
 It is used to determine when the effect should run or re-run.
-This array contains one or more variables that the useEffect function depends on.
-The presence and content of the dependency array directly influence the behavior of useEffect, guiding when and how often the effect should execute.
+This array contains one or more variables that the useEffect

-Why is the Dependency Array Important in useEffect?
+Why is the Dependency Array Important in useEffect

 The dependency array plays a critical role in ensuring the correct execution of side effects and preventing unintended behavior.
 Here’s why it’s important: